-The Federal Reserve Bank of San Francisco (FRBSF) has six locations in San Francisco (main office), Los Angeles, Phoenix, Portland, Salt Lake City, and in the Seattle area.
-While some services procured are locally sourced, others come from national or global organizations.
+The Federal Reserve Bank of San Francisco (FRBSF) has six locations: San Francisco (main office), Los Angeles, Phoenix, Portland, Salt Lake City, and in the Seattle area.
+While some services procured are locally sourced, others come from national or global suppliers.

 How to Become a Bank Supplier